NYUAppSec/appsec_hw2/README.md

 Currently, the website uses a database that contains valuable gift card data.
-If an attacker gets access to this gift card data, they can use the cards they got to obtain free merchandise, or even pay of their tuition with the NYU tuition gift cards!
-For this reason your company needs to make sure that even if the database somehow leaks, the attacker will have a hard time using the cards.
+If an attacker gets access to this gift card data, they can use the cards they got to obtain free merchandise, or even pay off their tuition with the NYU tuition gift cards!
+For this reason, your company needs to make sure that even if the database somehow leaks, the attacker will have a hard time using the cards.